 - We have been bullish on food & energy for myriad reasons, as explained in our white paper, quick take, and in a piece about the remarkable contrary indicator flags flying from magazine covers

-CF Holdings: One of the Best Agricultural Stocks
+CF Industries Stock: One of the Top Agricultural Stocks

 Please click here to see why our proprietary ranking model likes the stock.
 Below, find some simple reasons CF Industries might be one of the top agriculture stocks and fertilizer companies to invest in.
 CF focuses on making anhydrous ammonia and other inputs critical to supplying food products to a rising global population.

 The chart below shows the same chart as the one above – CF Industries stock price.
 The only difference?
 The chart below shows CF Industries’ price performance relative to the S&P 500.
 Despite the massive run since October 2020, it is still severely underperforming over the last three years.